pixbi/duplo/README.md

 There are some required directories:

     app/            --> Application code
-    app/index.html  --> An optional special HTML file into which the builder injects the script tag, the style tag, and the markup when built
     app/index.jade  --> Entry point for templates.
 Only this file is compiled.
                         Use Jade's include system to pull in other templates. app/params.json --> Optional parameter object to be made available as